 While this list is not exhaustive, it includes the most common sales-related titles seen currently across the job market.
-Some companies may use different titles to refer to similar positions since there isn’t necessarily a standardized system for naming sales positions.
+Some companies may use different job titles to refer to similar positions since there isn’t necessarily a standardized system for naming sales positions.

 These are typically entry-level, customer-facing positions or business-to-business sales roles.
 The primary goal is to sell the company’s products, and you might work from a storefront or travel to cover a territory.
 If you are successful as a sales representative, you can advance quickly to a leadership position with a decent amount of responsibility.